 The Energy Department estimates that with proper weatherization and insulation, you can reduce your home’s heating and cooling use by as much as 30 percent.
 See this guide from The Washington Post for more specifics on how you can increase your home’s energy efficiency.

 If you live in an area that’s prone to winter storms, it’s important to prepare for short-term emergencies.
-In the last 15 years, the number of power outages in the U.S. increased more than six-fold, due in part to more frequent extreme storms and weather conditions.
+Between 2011 and 2021, the number of major power outages in the U.S. increased 64 percent compared to the previous decade, due in part to more frequent extreme storms and weather conditions.
 Make sure you’re prepared with plenty of water, blankets, and canned and non-perishable foods.
-If you have a wood-burning fireplace, it’s good to have plenty of extra chopped wood and fire-starters on hand so you can stay nice and warm if the power goes out.
+If you have a wood-burning fireplace, it’s good to have plenty of extra chopped wood and fire-starters on hand, so you can stay nice and warm if the power goes out.

-When the snow arrives, it’s also important to clear snow from your trees.
+When the snow does arrive, it’s important to clear it from your trees.
 Wet snow can build up on tree branches and cause them to snap and break off — another safety hazard.
-When it comes to your roof and gutters, snow and ice can also cause damage.
+And when it comes to your roof and gutters, snow and ice can also cause damage there.
 Use a telescoping roof rake to brush snow off your roof.
 To prevent dangerous icicles from forming along your gutters, make sure they’re clear of dirt and debris.
 For large icicle removal, consider hiring a roof expert.
 They’ll go on the roof to remove icicles from above, since it can be risky to knock them down from below.

 Preparing your home for the cold weather ahead will help you enjoy the season to its fullest.
 As you go through your winter home maintenance checklist, you can rest assured knowing your home is ready for any freezing temperatures or snowstorms around the corner.